 Historically, I’ve done all sorts of various IT things, like system administration, system engineering, security engineering, and DevOps.
-Lately, I’ve been doing a lot of infrastructure work around deploying blockchain solutions, from private blockchain technologies (Intel Hyperledger Sawtooth), to newer intriguing solutions like NEO, to the classic Bitcoin.
-I like to build fun shit.
+Lately, I’ve been doing a lot of infrastructure work around deploying blockchain solutions, from private blockchain technologies (Intel Hyperledger Sawtooth), to NEO, to the classic Bitcoin.
+I like to build fun stuff.

 My first computer was an Apple IIe.
 That thing was awesome.
 My next real computer was an old CAD workstation, a 486DX Gateway PC with 40 MB of RAM, which was ridiculous at the time.
 I worked as a system administrator since attending the Pennsylvania State University and working part time as a junior sys admin.
 That’s really where I became a technologist.
 All my life I’ve been playing around with and building stuff in the computer/Internet/tech world.
 I grew up watching the Internet and technology grow right before me - it was an unbelievable thing to see.
 We didn’t even have call waiting growing up and we had ONLY a wired phone with pulse dialing… Then all of a sudden the Internet happened and now we have smart phones that are more powerful than my first laptop, able to access the Internet anywhere.
 Blew my freaking mind.
 I grew up on both sides of that fence and remember what it was BEFORE the Internet and now after.
 I see similarities between the rise of the Internet and the rise of blockchain and wonder where this will go…